Skip to main content

 Meaningful alt text

 Add descriptive alt text to images.
-Caption all videos and make PDFs accessible.
+Caption every video and make PDFs accessible.

 Burn Permit Request